Amii-Training/cloud/README.md

 20. The name of the node group and the EKS cluster should be the same (`hospitalService`).
 Refer to the [Node IAM role user guide](https://docs.aws.amazon.com/eks/latest/userguide/create-node-role.html#create-worker-node-role) and create a role.

 **Note**

-  At step 5.e, make sure to select the box left of `AmazonEC2FullAccess` policy addition to `AmazonEKSWorkerNodePolicy` and `AmazonEC2ContainerRegistryReadOnly`.
+While following the user guide, at step 5.e, make sure to select the box left of `AmazonEC2FullAccess` policy addition to `AmazonEKSWorkerNodePolicy` and `AmazonEC2ContainerRegistryReadOnly`.
 Skip the instructions for AmazonEKS_CNI_Policy and adding tags under step 6.c, it's optional.

 Once the role is created, select the role in Configure node group page and click on next
 ![alt text](images/node_02.png)

 21. In the next page, configure the values as shown below and click on next